"I had never even heard of disability insurance...."

 Despite a sudden and unexpected disability, Stephani Victor overcame the odds and became a champion on and off the ski slopes.
 She now encourages others to learn from her mistakes and be prepared.

 Energetic and lively, Stephani Victor is an all-American girl.
 Her vivacious spirit and insatiable desire to learn landed her at the highly competitive film school at the University of Southern California, where, in 1995, she graduated with honors.

-"I'm really lucky," Stephani said, "and I know that not everyone who finds themselves with a life-changing injury is as fortunate as I have been.
+"I'm really lucky," Stephani says, "and I know not everyone who finds themselves with a life-changing injury is as fortunate as I have been.
 I had never even heard of disability insurance.
-Having disability insurance would have help alleviate the financial burden.
+Having disability insurance would have helped alleviate the financial burden I suddenly had.
 I only hope my story inspires others to start thinking about what their financial responsibilities would look like if they were to become disabled."